-It should also be noted that in 2013/14, the financial lease model was revised.
+It should also be noted that in 2013/14, the financial lease model has been revised.
 This is because it was noted that a discrepancy was present between the financial lease repayment term and the contract term.
-The Company now also allocates a proportion of the capacity charge to Opex ([x]).
+The Company now also allocates a proportion of the capacity charge to Opex ( $\begin{bmatrix} x \end{bmatrix}$ ).
 We have not reviewed the detail behind the model or the appropriateness of the amount allocated to Opex.

 We understand that this approach was suggested/supported by the financial auditors.